Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - Antitrust law can prevent mergers (ex critical industries like airlines)

 ##### Minority investments
-- one company buying some part in another om
+- one company buying some part in another company, ex ANT FINANCIAL bought small stake in Klarna

+##### Joint ventures
+- Sony Ericsson
+- Special type of alliance which are explicit in goal and in terms and conditions
+- Usually make it because you want to tex develop fuel cell technology and its very contractual in as how much